ironsweet/golucene/README.md

 - "not implemented yet" means in scope but not yet translated from Java.
 - "not supported yet" means not in scope.
 - Wrapper can be implemented by composition instead of an explicit delegate field.
-- Methods of fields start with underscore are internal only, and usually require external synchronizations.
+- Methods start with '_' are considered "internal" and vulnerable to thread-safety.
+They must be invoked by either other "internal" methods or synchronized methods.
+This is to workaround universally used re-entrant lock offered by Java synchronized keyword.

 Known Risks/Issues
 ------------------